futurice/windows-app-development-best-practices/README.md

 DateTime dateTime = DateTime.Parse(serializedDateTime, System.Globalization.CultureInfo.InvariantCulture);
 ```

+### Unblock downloaded DLLs before referencing them in your projects

+For security reasons, Windows usually 'blocks' files downloaded from the internet.
+If you try to add a reference to such a DLL in Visual Studio, you get an incorrect error message: "A reference to a higher version or incompatible assembly cannot be added to the project."
+Whenever you get the error, go to Properties of the DLL file and click Unblock.
+You should now be able to add the reference.

 ## Windows App Development

 ### Do not hardcode a Name for your custom controls